The tyres are the only contact between the vehicle and the road, so it is essential to keep them in good condition.

 Incidents which occur when driving, such as striking the kerb, may damage the tyres and wheel rims, and could also lead to misalignment of the front or rear axle geometry.
 In this case, have the condition of these checked by an approved dealer.

-Adhere to the tyre pressures.
-The tyre pressures should be checked at least once a month and additionally before any long journey (refer to the label affixed to the edge of the driver’s door) TYRE PRESSURE.
+Adhere to the tyre pressures (including the emergency spare wheel).
+The tyre pressures should be checked at least once a month and additionally before any long journey (refer to the label affixed to the edge of the driver’s door).

 Incorrect tyre pressures lead to abnormal tyre wear and unusually hot running.
 These are factors which may seriously affect safety and lead to: